valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/securities-listing-compliance.md

 ### Compliance and Reporting Obligations

 1. **Regulatory Compliance:**
-    - SPVs established through Valuit comply with local regulations, including filing accounts, undergoing audits, and holding annual general meetings (AGMs) as required by the jurisdiction.
+    - SPVs established through BlockRidge comply with local regulations, including filing accounts, undergoing audits, and holding annual general meetings (AGMs) as required by the jurisdiction.
 2. **Anti-Money Laundering (AML) and Know Your Customer (KYC):**
     - SPVs implement rigorous AML and KYC procedures to prevent financial crimes and ensure transparency.
 3. **Tax and Legal Considerations:**
     - Each jurisdiction offers specific tax treatments and legal requirements.
-Valuit ensures that all necessary tax returns are filed and compliance with double-taxation agreements is maintained.
+BlockRidge ensures that all necessary tax returns are filed and compliance with double-taxation agreements is maintained.

-### Choosing the Right SPV Jurisdiction with Valuit
+### Choosing the Right SPV Jurisdiction with BlockRidge

 **Factors to Consider:**